rydery/digits/index.md

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template-react/master/doc/admin-list-stuff-page.png)

-Note that non-admin users cannot get to this page, even if they type in the URL by hand.
+Notes that non-admin users cannot get to this page, even if they type in the URL by hand.

 ### Collections